-Twitter has had its fair share of bad press over the last year, and one of the questions we regularly get asked at Avocado Social is whether the tool is still an important player in the online marketing mix.
+Twitter has had its fair share of bad press over the last year, and one of the questions we regularly get asked at Avocado Social is; is Twitter still an important marketing tool?

 The micro-blogging social network has shown signs of slowing down in growth, as it fails to attract new brand new users to sign up to the service.
 During the Trump election in the final quarter of 2016, Twitter only grew by two million users whereas Facebook grew by 72 million by comparison.

 The service has been plagued in recent years with harassment, abuse, bullying, intimidation and threats – much more so than any other social media network.
 So much so that last year a rumour spread online that Twitter was planning on shutting down in 2017 due to its failings in protecting people from abuse.

 This doesn’t sound great so far – but Twitter has made a number of changes recently in a bid to combat these issues.

 Recently the platform has added new tools that will identify people who have been suspended from Twitter and stop them from creating fake accounts, remove blocked or muted tweets from search results and identify abusive or “low quality” tweets in conversations.

 Just last week Twitter launched its new Live video API, allowing companies to hook up professional broadcasting and video editing equipment to the service with more powerful integrations than the existing Periscope Producer feature.
 Could this lure in more live video creators from Facebook and Snapchat?

 So is the tool still important for your marketing strategy?

 Twitter is still an important player in the social media world, boasting over 319 million monthly active users.
 Twitter’s daily active user base is said to be growing, with many using it as a key news resource so checking the platform a number of times a day.

 Reports this month suggested that 9-15% of Twitter active accounts are bots, which explains why your followers tend to go up and down regularly.
 This is something Twitter needs to work harder on.